Arpsgit/Notebooks-for-various-datasets/README.md

 <br>3.
 I performed feature selection on mnist dataset using Genetic Algorithm and compared Simple Genetic Algorithm with Compact Genetic Algorithm.

 <br>4.
 In that Tensors_with_pytorch file I've done basic tensors operations with pytorch.

+<br>5.
+In ANN_MNIST notebook I've build an Artificial Neural Network model using Tensorflow Keras on mnist data set of digit classification.